 - 2019 - Phase 3 completed (estimated)

-- A recent tenant update meeting will be held on July 12, 2017.
+- A tenant update meeting was held on July 12, 2017.
 Click on the following link to see the update meeting presentation (PDF).

 - Read the recent U of T report looking at social cohesion in the revitalized Regent Park (PDF).